 Report subfolder "Phone"

-This subfolder is similar for the mentioned folders above and it contains subfolders:
+This subfolder is similar to the mentioned folders above and it contains subfolders:

 applications and their data, not user shared galleries